 As can be seen by analyzing the costs until December 2017, the model that applies the VMI philosophy is more economical, since it would save only \$ 9477, 49 in storage, without counting the cost of producing more units.

-However, when comparing the inventory level with an area chart in figure 4 it can be observed.
+In addition, when comparing the rotation of the inventory of the two models which are: for the current model of 3.1677 times and that of the proposed model is 6.241 times; It can be seen that this indicator doubles from the current model to the one proposed.